sye8/MindGame/README.md

 A BITalino with bluetooth enabled and two EEG sensors connecting to channel A1 and A2.
 The terminal should have bluetooth capabilities

-**The python script has been tested on Ubuntu MATE on Raspberry Pi 3 Model B**
+**The python script has only been tested on Ubuntu MATE on Raspberry Pi 3 Model B**